 Studies of L-Proline embedded in nano-sized reverse aqueous micelles revealed concentration and size dependent behavior related to the surfactant charge and surface interactions.
 Detailed THz studies of H2O and D2O containing micelles were also performed.
 Comparisons between L- and DL-Proline measured THz spectra and periodic boundary calculations are underway.

-These investigations use state-of-the-art, kilohertz repetition-rate amplified, approximately 45 femtosecond pulsed lasers for broadband (0.2-10) THz generation and detection including GaAs antennas as well as GaP and ZnTe nonlinear crystals for broadband spectroscopic determinations and imaging.
-A modified FTIR with a Si-coated beamsplitter and room temperature DTGS detector is routinely used for survey transmission spectroscopy in the 40 cm-1 to 700 cm-1 spectral range.
+These investigations use state-of-the-art, kilohertz repetition-rate amplified, approximately 45 femtosecond pulsed lasers for broadband (0.2-10) THz generation and detection including GaAs antennas as well as Lithoium Niobate, GaP and ZnTe nonlinear crystals for broadband spectroscopic determinations and imaging.
+A modified FTIR with a silicon-coated beamsplitter and room temperature DTGS detector is routinely used for survey transmission spectroscopy in the 40 cm-1 to 700 cm-1 spectral range.

 Terahertz spectra of L-Proline within nano-sized reverse aqueous micelles, (top) as a function of concentration in water phase, (middle) with fixed 0.2 wt. % L-proline in water as a function of micelle size, and (bottom) a solid-state spectrum of L-Proline in polyethylene matrix for comparison.
 Large internal mode frequency shifts apparently arise from hydration and surface charge effects while the lowest frequency phonon mode absorptions in the solid disappear in aqueous solution.

 Terahertz materials spectral database (ca. 100 common items) in the NIST Chemistry WebBook.

 100 Bureau Drive, M/S 8443